danielonodje/email-open-tracker/README.md

 `AWS_SECRET_ACCESS_KEY - the aws secret key`

+The AWS details need to belong to a user with the permission to write to DynamoDB for the given table name and the ability to pubish to an SNS topic for the given TopicArn.

-Using [require-environment-variables](https://www.npmjs.com/package/require-environment-variables) the app will not start if these environment variables are not supplied.
+the app will not start if these environment variables are not supplied.

 ## Deployment

-The app is intended to be run as a lambda function.
 To package it for deployment, run `npm run build`.
 This causes webpack to generate a zip file `index.js.zip` in the dist directory.
 This zip file will be deployed to the AWS lambda.

+The terraform config expects that the bundle zip in in s3 so we'll push it there by running `npm run push-bundle-to-s3`.
+This uses the aws cli tool to copy the zip bundle to s3. aws-cli must be installed and configure with a user with the required permissions.

+next we deploy by running `terraform init` and `terraform apply`.
+This will stand up the AWS environment based on the various terraform configs available in the repo.

+When the build is complete terrafrom will print the webhook url to the console.